-In line with a series of strategic initiatives currently driving improvements to the city, the main objective for this development was to create a more attractive, safe and useable environment.
+In line with a series of strategic initiatives currently driving improvements to the city, the main objective for this development was to create a more attractive, safe and useable public realm.
 Included within these aspirations were:

 - Enhancing the area surrounding Snow Hill Train Station.

-- Improving the landscape and uplifting the quality of materials used in the area.
+- Improving the landscape and uplifting the quality of paving materials used in the area.

 - The sympathetic treatment of the historic Colmore area.

 - Better air quality through an enhanced pedestrian environment.

 Due to the project running whilst COVID restrictions were in place and then later relaxed, our teams faced a number of key challenges…

 The health and wellbeing of the workforce and all other parties was the highest priority.